Hyde, Greater Manchester: Newspapers

 The local newspaper is the Tameside Reporter, published on Thursdays.

 Sport

 Football

 Ewen Fields the home of Hyde United F.C.

 Hyde United F.C. was formed in 1919 and changed its name to Hyde FC in 2010, as a result of a sponsorship deal with Manchester City, and back to Hyde United in 2015.
 The club plays its home games at Ewen Fields.
 The ground has been used by Manchester City and Manchester United for their reserve team fixtures; in 2010, Manchester City F.C.
 Reserves and Academy moved in.
 They used the facility as their permanent home until 2015, when a purpose-built academy stadium was opened on the campus at the Etihad Stadium.
 A notable appearance for Hyde United F.C. was in the FA Cup - in the 2017–18 season, they made a first round appearance in the FA Cup where they lost 4–0 to Milton Keynes Dons FC.

+The first club in the town, simply called Hyde F.C., was notable for suffering the biggest defeat in FA Cup history, losing 26–0 at Preston North End in 1887.